TF-polygon/Real-time-SafetyHelmet-Detection-Yolov5-Yolov8/README.md

 ```
 In case it causes pip error in virtual environment
 ```
+pip install [package]
 Unable ~ processing Path\python.exe
 ```
 - It's because of collision between base and virtual environment.
-- should delete pip environment variable of base and use virtual environment's pip.
+- you should delete pip environment variable of base and use virtual environment's pip.

 ## Dependencies
 ```